Table of Contents

 Sure, it says when you search that there are over 40 king size bedframes at Ikea, but it’s a little deceiving because the same style bedframe is listed multiple times with wildly different prices.

 And did you make it as far as the reviews?
-You may not have, but if you did, the reviews on Ikea bedframes aren’t great and there aren’t a lot of them on a lot of the styles.
+You may not have, but if you did, the reviews on Ikea frames aren’t great and there aren’t a lot of them on a lot of the styles.
+They make these beds sound more like diy projects.

 So now you’ve ended up here because you really love Ikea and all the awesome things Ikea is about and you want an Ikea King bedframe but you’re not so sure it’s really a great idea anymore.